paulremo/NRPMHandbook/02_NRPMHandbook/mechanical/handbook/reliability_prediction/structural_models_equations.md

 -   The probability distribution of the crack size before inspection is
     ${f'}_{A}(a)$

--   The uncertainty associated with the chosen NDE technique can be described with the aid of a probability of detection curve
+-   The uncertainty associated with the chosen {term}`NDE` technique can be described with the aid of a probability of detection curve
     $POD(a)$, see e.g. \[BR90\].